-All grant offer documents will include a nominal starting date that is at least six months after the issue date of the grant offer.
-Research organisations will be permitted to start their grants on any actual date that is later than the issue date of the grant offer document and, up to six months later than the nominal start date.
-Note that this does not apply to training grants (the funding of PhD students).
+For UKRI Responsive Mode Grants, all grant offer letters will include a nominal starting date that is at least three months after the issue date of the grant offer.
+Research organisations will be permitted to start their grants on any actual date that is later than the issue date of the grant offer document and, up to three months later than the nominal start date.